priyanka-1994/DocNex-Assesment/README.md

 ![docker-container](https://github.com/priyanka-1994/DocNex-Assesment/assets/71969309/af6f5260-ade7-4193-902f-7ac40a4091dc)

-Jenkins pipleine whcih is cloning git repo --
+Jenkins pipleine whcih is cloning git repo -- and this is the test report of html in last line.
 ![cloning git](https://github.com/priyanka-1994/DocNex-Assesment/assets/71969309/9198fda0-cd02-4349-aed1-79d9d250f8ca)

 ![Jenkins](https://github.com/priyanka-1994/DocNex-Assesment/assets/71969309/9d6b82e8-da11-4809-a54a-c5411357d87a)

-this is the test report of html..
+.
 ![Html test report](https://github.com/priyanka-1994/DocNex-Assesment/assets/71969309/3acf9a45-0efe-4ec5-948e-1774f764c570)

 Now,Monitoring logs.So I have used here AWS cloudwatch.and I have created 2 alarms.one for logs for oen for alarm with sns topic.